2023 Gaff-n-Go Event Information

 • Time starts at judge’s signal.

-• Ground to ground rubber-glove rule applies.
+• Ground to ground / Lock to Lock rubber-glove rules apply.

 • All materials and tools must be sent up/down with hand line and all tools must be on the tarp.

-Mean Time: 15 minutes
+Mean Time: 8 Minutes

-Drop Dead Time: 20 minutes
+Drop Dead Time: 12 Minutes

 • Teams will be allowed a 5-minute setup time before starting the event.